entropyxyz/entropy-docs/docs/basics/glossary.md

 ## Partition

 Also called a _signing subgroup_.
-A set of threshold servers which all hold identical keyshares.
+A set of threshold signing servers that all hold identical keyshares.
 To sign a message, one member of each subgroup must participate.
-The Entropy chain is responsible for assigning new threshold servers to a subgroup.
+The Entropy chain is responsible for assigning new threshold signing servers to a subgroup.

 ## Program

-The logic defining what conditions a threshold Server should participate in signing a particular transaction or message.
-Programs are compiled into WebAssembly blobs that are uploaded to the blockchain, and can be updated.
+The logic defining what conditions a threshold signing server (TSS) should participate in signing a particular transaction or message.
+Programs are compiled into WebAssembly blobs that are uploaded to the blockchain, and can be updated by subsequent authenticated, valid transactions.

-Programs run when a [device key](#device-key) requests a signature from the program.
-Each program returns `true` or `false`.
-If the program returns `true`, the Entropy network executes signing, and a signature is returned to the requesting device key.
+Programs run when a [device key](#device-key) requests a signature from the Program.
+Each Program returns `true` or `false`.
+If the Program returns `true`, the Entropy Network executes signing, and a signature is returned to the requesting device key.

 ## Program developer

-Refers to whoever is using the Entropy network to build and deploy programs.
+Refers to the human or humans using the Entropy Network to build and deploy programs.

 ## Program dev key

-Can deploy programs to be installed by admin keys.
+An authorization key that permits its holder to deploy Programs for installation onto the Entropy blockchain by admin keys.
 Program dev keys do not need to be registered.

 ## Registration

-The process of establishing an account.
-Registered accounts can be initialized with programs and modify those programs later.
+The process of establishing an Entropy account.
+Registered accounts can be initialized with Programs and modify those Programs later.

 ## Signature request account